bernardocarvalho/MARTe2-demos-padova/README.md

 Now everything should work correctly.

 ## Docker

-In the root folder of this project there is a Dockerfile that you can build and use.
+In the root folder of this project there is a Dockerfile which includes all the demo dependencies.

  `cd ~/Projects/MARTe2-demos-padova`

  `docker build .`